NimBahaIR/http/README.md

 # how to use

-first clone the repositories
+first clone the repositories:

         git clone https://github.com/NimBahaIR/http.git

-then go to the http directory
+then go to the http directory:

         cd http

-now
+now:
         chmod 775 run.sh

-run the .sh file to start
+run the .sh file to start:

         bash run.sh